UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module6/module6_13.md

 ## Exceptions

-xceptions disrupt the regular execution of our code.
+Exceptions disrupt the regular execution of our code.
 When we raise an `Exception` we are forcing our own error with our own message.

 If we wanted to raise an exception to solve the problem on the last